stopthatastronaut/ci-images/sta-terraform/alpine-exp/README.md

-# STA-terraform
+# STA-terraform-alpine-exp

-A terraform-oriented image for StopThatAstronaut/The Devops Company
+A terraform-ALPINE-oriented image for StopThatAstronaut/The Devops Company

 ## Contains